-- 1. To be considered for mid-year promotion, a third grader must obtain a developmental scale score of 189 or higher on the reading portion of the third grade FCAT test and must have met all third grade level expectations in all subject areas (except reading), as documented by the end of the year report card grades of "C" average or better (on grade level performance). - Parents/guardians will be advised of the mid-year promotion options and guidelines.
+- 1. To be considered for mid year promotion, a third grader must obtain a developmental scale score of 189 or higher on the reading portion of the third grade FCAT test and must have met all third grade level expectations in all subject areas (except readingexcept language arts), as documented by the end of the year report card grades of "C" average or better (on grade level performance). - 2.
+Parents/guardians will be advised of the mid-year promotion options and guidelines and be included in the decisions, scheduling and remediation plans of the student.
 The parents will sign a form documenting their awareness of the policy, indicating their preference as to whether or not they want their child to be considered for this mid-year promotion option. - 3.
 If a third grade student is found eligible for a possible mid-year promotion and the parent agrees, the student will be placed in a fourth grade classroom for all subjects except reading.
 Those subjects will be presented at fourth grade level.
-The student must demonstrate proficiency in each of these subjects, maintaining a "C" average or better until the mid-year promotion assessment is conducted. - 4.
-The student will participate in a third grade classroom daily for reading only.
-If the third grader is a student who has been retained once, a 90 minute uninterrupted block of reading is required, with additional time provided for intensive reading intervention.
-A student retained twice must receive 90 minutes of uninterrupted reading instruction, plus an additional 90 minutes of intensive reading intervention, totaling 180 minutes daily.
+The student must demonstrate proficiency in each of these subjects, maintaining a "C" average or better until the mid-year promotion assessment is conducted. - The student will participate in a third grade classroom daily for reading only.
+Two delivery options are available for reading remediation.
+If the third grader is a student who has been retained once, a One option is to schedule a 90 minute uninterrupted block of reading is required at the 3rd grade level, with additional time provided for intensive reading intervention.
+A student retained twice A second option is to schedule the student for must receive a 3rd grade 90 minutes of uninterrupted reading instruction, block with intensive reading intervention plus an additional 90 minutes of intensive reading intervention, keep up instruction in 4rd grade reading content.
+This would offer a totaling of 180 minutes daily of Language Arts instruction.
 Research based materials must be used with these previously retained third grade students.